-GlobalSign issues Certificates in compliance with RFC 5280 and applicable best practice including compliance to the current Baseline Requirements section 7.1.2.1 through 7.1.2.5, except where mentioned in this document.
+GlobalSign issues Certificates in compliance with RFC 5280 and the applicable Industry Standards except where mentioned in this document.

 Criticality also follows best practice to prevent unnecessary risks to Relying Parties when applied to name constraints.

-Subordinate CA and end entity certificates include an Extended Key Usage extension containing KeyPurposeld(s) describing the intended usage(s) of the certificate.
-The KeyPurposeld anyExtendedKeyUsage is not included in publicly trusted end entity certificates.
+Subordinate CA and end entity Certificates include an Extended Key Usage extension containing KeyPurposeld(s) describing the intended usage(s) of the certificate.
+The KeyPurposeld anyExtendedKeyUsage is not included in publicly trusted end entity Certificates.